WaterByWind/monitoring-utilities/README.md

     2.  `cd /config/scripts/stats-er`
     3.  `tar xpf /tmp/pdepend.tgz`
 3. Copy the `stats-er.py` into `/config/scripts/stats-er` and edit appropriately.
 The script will find the dependent libraries from within the directory where it is located.

+#### ubnt-edgerouter-extend-dashboard.json
+Sample [Grafana](https://grafana.com) dashboard for use with the above `stats-er.py` publishing to InfluxDB.

+To use, configure the database used by `stats-er.py` as a new datasource in your local Grafana instance, then import the .json into that same instance.